axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/cloud-watch-alert.md

 ![](images/cw-8.png)

 ### ATSD Interface Configuration

+Begin by integrating your local ATSD instance to communicate with AWS by following the **Configuration** set-up described in this [guide](/../../tree/master/how-to/aws/route53-health-checks/README.md#configuration).

 In the ATSD interface, navigate to the **Rules** page, and import this [XML file](resources/rule_aws-cloudwatch-events.xml) to configure ATSD to notify you via [**Slack Team Messeging**](https://slack.com/).
 For more information about importing a configured rule to ATSD see this brief [guide](/../../blob/master/how-to/shared/import-rule.md).